cybershrapnel/Suno_Chat/README.md

 ## Features

+Added encyrption for channel rooms (optional) and linking for suno link only so they are clickable to open in new tab.

 ### Chat mirror overlay
 - Mirrors the Live Radio chat feed into a separate window
 - **Draggable + resizable**